 If you have shoe trees for all your shoes, it’s of course good to have them in the shoes during rest, but otherwise it’s enough to just make sure that there were trees in them when they dried after the last use/wash, so that the leather is completely dry, and when the trees are removed the leather won’t shrink at all the same way but remain more or less intact even without shoe trees.

-Exactly how you store the shoe doesn’t really matter, it may be standing in the closet or lying in their shoeboxes, the only things you should think about this is that they aren’t squeezed and that they don’t stand in daylight on a shelf in the hallway or something like that.
+Exactly how you store the shoe doesn’t really matter, it may be standing in the closet or lying in their shoeboxes, the only things you should think about this is that they aren’t squeezed, that they stand in a dry place, and that they don’t stand in daylight on a shelf in the hallway or something like that.
 In that case put them in their shoe bags, so they are in the dark, it saves the leather further.
+Also ideally make sure that air can circulate, especially if there are humid conditions (for example make holes in the boxes if this is the case).

 If you do something like this you will have shoes in good condition to bring out when there is a seasonal shift again.